Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 ## The Plan
 <div style="text-align: justify">
-<p>Wikipedia has a <a href="https://en.wikipedia.org/wiki/List_of_UFC_events">page
+<p>Wikipedia has a <a
-listing all UFC events</a> and features a table containing links to a page about each event.
+href="https://en.wikipedia.org/wiki/List_of_UFC_events">page listing all UFC events</a> and features a table containing links to a page about each event.
 On these individual event pages there is a table containing information I want.
-So what I want is to have a python script that can go to the list of event page, follow up each link to individual event pages, and pull the correct table.</p>
+So what I want is to have a python script that can go to the list of events page, follow up each link to individual event pages, and pull the correct table.</p>

 <p>We'll get the link urls using BeautifulSoup.
 Handily, there is a dedicated
 module just for accessing the html for of any Wikipedia page.
 Once we have the